sarlakmohammad/My-First-App/README.md

 ## Description
-pay atttention! this app is a BETA vesion.
+**pay atttention! this app is a BETA vesion.**

-*a few important points*:
+a few important points:
   1.play selected music by pressing (ENTER) key. (you can't play it by just clicking on it) 2.adding or removing musics in app doesn't effect on your local saved music.